johnnynunez/johnnynunez/README.md

 <h3 align="center">Data Science and Computer Vision Development student.
 You will find here everything, I publish all my code, Open Source🕊.</h3>

 Things about me:
-- 🧑🏽‍💻 I’m 24 years old.
+- 🧑🏽‍💻 I’m 25 years old.
-- 🤔 I program usually in Python, C++, Javascript and I use a variety of frameworks oriented to AI, Tensorflow, PyTorch, AWS.
+- 🤔 I'm developer using Python, C++, Javascript and I use a variety of frameworks oriented to AI, Tensorflow, PyTorch, AWS.
 - 🔭 I’m currently working on **Deep Learning@Computer Vision Researcher at Computer Vision Center**.
 - 🌱 I’m currently learning **Data Science, Computer Vision and BlockChain**.
 - 📲 I’m really interested in technology in general.
 From hardware to software in any field, but especially in video games!